MicrosoftDocs/sql-docs/docs/relational-databases/indexes/reorganize-and-rebuild-indexes.md

 - Do not assume that index maintenance will always noticeably improve your workload.
 - Measure the specific impact of reorganizing or rebuilding indexes on query performance in your workload.
 Query Store is a good way to measure the "before maintenance" and "after maintenance" performance using the [A/B testing](../performance/query-store-usage-scenarios.md#ab-testing) technique.
 - If you observe that rebuilding indexes improves performance, try replacing it with updating statistics.
 This may result in a similar improvement.
-In that case, you may not need to rebuild indexes as frequently, or at all, and instead perform periodic statistics updates.
+In that case, you may not need to rebuild indexes as frequently, or at all, and instead can perform periodic statistics updates.
 For some statistics, you may need to increase the sampling ratio using the `WITH SAMPLE ...
-PERCENT` or `WITH FULLSCAN` clauses.
-This is not common.
+PERCENT` or `WITH FULLSCAN` clauses (this is not common).
 - Monitor index fragmentation and page density over time to see if there is a correlation between these values trending up or down, and query performance.
 If higher fragmentation or lower page density degrade performance unacceptably, reorganize or rebuild indexes.
 It is often sufficient to only reorganize or rebuild specific indexes used by queries with degraded performance.
 This avoids a higher resource cost of maintaining every index in the database.
 - Establishing a correlation between fragmentation/page density and performance also lets you determine the frequency of index maintenance.
 Do not assume that maintenance must be performed on a fixed schedule.
 A better strategy is to monitor fragmentation and page density, and run index maintenance as needed before performance degrades unacceptably.
 - If you have determined that index maintenance is needed and its resource cost is acceptable, perform maintenance during low resource usage times, if any, keeping in mind that resource usage patterns may change over time.

 ### Index maintenance in [!INCLUDE[ssSDSfull](../../includes/sssdsfull-md.md)] and [!INCLUDE[ssSDSmifull](../../includes/ssSDSmifull-md.md)]

-In addition to the above considerations and strategy, in [!INCLUDE[ssSDSfull](../../includes/sssdsfull-md.md)] and [!INCLUDE[ssSDSmifull](../../includes/ssSDSmifull-md.md)] it is particularly important to consider costs and benefits of index maintenance.
+In addition to the above considerations and strategy, in [!INCLUDE[ssSDSfull](../../includes/sssdsfull-md.md)] and [!INCLUDE[ssSDSmifull](../../includes/ssSDSmifull-md.md)] it is particularly important to consider the costs and benefits of index maintenance.
 Customers should perform it only when there is a demonstrated need, and taking into account the following points.

-- [!INCLUDE[ssSDSfull](../../includes/sssdsfull-md.md)] and [!INCLUDE[ssSDSmifull](../../includes/ssSDSmifull-md.md)] implement [resource governance](https://docs.microsoft.com/azure/azure-sql/database/resource-limits-logical-server#resource-governance) to sets bounds on CPU, memory, and I/O consumption according to the provisioned pricing tier.
+- [!INCLUDE[ssSDSfull](../../includes/sssdsfull-md.md)] and [!INCLUDE[ssSDSmifull](../../includes/ssSDSmifull-md.md)] implement [resource governance](https://docs.microsoft.com/azure/azure-sql/database/resource-limits-logical-server#resource-governance) to set bounds on CPU, memory, and I/O consumption according to the provisioned pricing tier.
 These bounds apply to all user workloads, including index maintenance.
 If cumulative resource consumption by all workloads approaches resource bounds, the rebuild or reorganize operation may degrade performance of other workloads due to resource contention.
-For example, bulk data loads may become slow because transaction log I/O is at 100% due to concurrent index rebuild.
-In [!INCLUDE[ssSDSmifull](../../includes/ssSDSmifull-md.md)], this impact can be reduced by running index maintenance in a separate Resource Governor workload group with restricted resource allocation, at the expense of prolonging index maintenance duration.
+For example, bulk data loads may become slower because transaction log I/O is at 100% due to a concurrent index rebuild.
+In [!INCLUDE[ssSDSmifull](../../includes/ssSDSmifull-md.md)], this impact can be reduced by running index maintenance in a separate Resource Governor workload group with restricted resource allocation, at the expense of extending index maintenance duration.
 - For cost savings, customers often provision databases, elastic pools, and managed instances with minimal resource headroom.
 The pricing tier is chosen to be sufficient for application workloads.
 To accommodate a significant increase in resource usage due to index maintenance without degrading application performance, customers may have to provision more resources and increase costs, without necessarily improving application performance.
 - In elastic pools, resources are shared across all databases in a pool.
 Even if a particular database is idle, performing index maintenance on that database may impact application workloads running concurrently in other databases in the same pool.
 See [Resource management in dense elastic pools](https://docs.microsoft.com/azure/azure-sql/database/elastic-pool-resource-management) for more information.
 - For most types of storage used in [!INCLUDE[ssSDSfull](../../includes/sssdsfull-md.md)] and [!INCLUDE[ssSDSmifull](../../includes/ssSDSmifull-md.md)], there is no difference in performance between sequential I/O and random I/O. This reduces the impact of index fragmentation on query performance.
 - When using either [Read Scale-out](https://docs.microsoft.com/azure/azure-sql/database/read-scale-out) or [Geo-replication](https://docs.microsoft.com/azure/azure-sql/database/active-geo-replication-overview) replicas, data latency on replicas often increases while index maintenance is being performed on the primary replica.
 If a geo-replica is provisioned with insufficient resources to sustain an increase in transaction log generation caused by index maintenance, it may lag far behind the primary, causing the system to reseed it.
 That makes the replica unavailable until reseeding is complete.
 Additionally, in Premium and Business Critical service tiers, replicas used for high availability may similarly get far behind the primary during index maintenance.
 If a failover is required during or soon after index maintenance, it can take longer than expected.
-- If an index rebuild runs on the primary replica, and a long-running query executes on a readable replica concurrently, the query may get automatically terminated to prevent blocking the redo thread on the replica.
+- If an index rebuild runs on the primary replica, and a long-running query executes on a readable replica at the same time, the query may get automatically terminated to prevent blocking the redo thread on the replica.

 There are specific but uncommon scenarios when one-time or periodic index maintenance may be needed in [!INCLUDE[ssSDSfull](../../includes/sssdsfull-md.md)] and [!INCLUDE[ssSDSmifull](../../includes/ssSDSmifull-md.md)]: